UWPCE-PythonCert/Py300/source/async.rst

      if evt:
          evt.call_handler()

 That's it -- it is an infinite loop that continually looks to see if there are any events to handle, and if there are, it calls the event handler for that event.
-Meanwhile, the system is putting events on the event queue as they occur: someone moving the mouse, typing in control, etc.
+Meanwhile, the system is putting events on the event queue as they occur: someone moving the mouse, typing in a control, etc.

 It's important is that event handlers run quickly -- if they take a long time to run, then the GUI is "locked up", or not responsive to user input.